Ananym/welcome-to-nexus/economy/crafting.md

 ### Fishing

 Visit a fishing NPC (e.g. outside Kugnae's fox cave) and say 'fish'.
 Clans will often have their own fishing NPCs.
 Different combinations of rod and bait produce different results.
+Repeated fishing will occasionally cost you a point of vitality.

 ### Farming